About this Abstract |

 |

-Presentation Title |
+| Presentation Title |

-Experimental and Numerical Investigation of the Decreasing Performance of the Cathode Assembly |
+Numerical Investigation of the Decreasing Performance of the Cathode Assembly |

-Author(s) |
+| Author(s) |

 Omolbanin Saeidi, Daniel Marceau, Simon-Olivier Tremblay, Mohammed Rachik, Antoine Godefroy |

-On-Site Speaker (Planned) |
+| On-Site Speaker (Planned) |

-Abstract Scope |
+| Abstract Scope |

 Accounting for nearly 8% of the 4.2 V operating voltage in aluminum reduction cells, the electrical contact resistance (ECR) at the cast iron/carbon interface (CCI) is a primary contributor to the cathode voltage drop.
-ECR is influenced by temperature but also, by the contact pressure which highly depends on the initial air gap formed at the CCI during cathode sealing.
+ECR is influenced by temperature but also, by the contact pressure which highly depends on the initial air-gap formed at the CCI during cathode rodding.
 During start-up and operation, thermo-mechanical deformations in the cathode assembly’s components alter the CCI, reducing contact pressure which decrease ECR.
 This study combines experimental and numerical approaches to investigate the impact of this evolution.
-The initial air gap distribution is determined using 3D scanning and the thermo-mechanical behavior of the cathode assembly, including creep, is experimentally characterized.
-A thermo-electro-mechanical finite element model has been developed in ANSYS™ software and the results show that creep deformations account for approximately 23% of the total cathode voltage drop as reported on operational reduction cells. |
+The initial air-gap distribution, determined using 3D scanning and previously published, and the thermo-mechanical behavior of the metallic components of the cathode assembly including creep mechanism, experimentally characterized, are integrated in a thermo-electro-mechanical (TEM) finite element model developed in ANSYS™ software to study the behavior of the cathode assembly during operation.
+Details of experimental characterization are not included in this paper.
+Results show that creep deformations account for approximately 19 % of the total cathode voltage drop as reported on operational reduction cells. |

-Proceedings Inclusion? |
+| Proceedings Inclusion? |

 Planned: Light Metals |

-Keywords |
+| Keywords |

 Modeling and Simulation, Process Technology, Characterization |